Thinkx-Software/ssentezo-wallet-documentation/README.md

 <b>response</b>: This has a value of <b>OK</b>.
 This indicates that the request was processed successfully.

-<b>data</b>: This is an object that holds any relevant data that should be returns as per the endpoint called.
+<b>data</b>: This is an object that holds any relevant data that should be returned as per the endpoint called.

 Example: